 7. Implementing a Policy for Complimentary and Discounted Registration and Speaker Honorariums

 In an ongoing effort to make the Higher Education Climate Leadership Summit more equitable, inclusive, and transparent, Second Nature and the Intentional Endowments Network have developed guiding principles and a process to discount and/or compensate attendees and speakers for the time, energy, and knowledge they put into developing and sharing inspiring and actionable content for Summit participants.

 While we have set the lowest registration fees possible, we are also conscious of the current and historic inequities that make these fees a barrier to participation for many.
-We invite all attendees and speakers to honestly assess your experience, needs, and societal privilege, and take that into account when determining if you are able to contribute the full price of registration, or if you require discounted registration, complimentary registration, and/or travel assistance.
-We invite you to reach out if discounted or complimentary registration would increase your ability to participate in this year’s Summit.
+We invited all attendees and speakers to honestly assess their experience, needs, and societal privilege, and take that into account when determining if they were able to contribute the full price of registration, or if they required discounted registration, complimentary registration, and/or travel assistance.
+We invited speakers to reach out if discounted or complimentary registration would increase their ability to participate in this year’s Summit.

 Summit Code of Conduct